Kyushudy/collective_bernoulli_ball_simulation/README.md

 Simulation of Collective Bernoulli-Ball System for Characterising Dynamic Self-stability and State Transitions

-Fan Ye, Arsen Abdulali, Fumiya Iida
+by Fan Ye, Arsen Abdulali and Fumiya Iida

 University of Cambridge